• Skip to primary navigation

 Notes

-2. MOCK GROUND BEEF: As of present day, there are now vegan ground beef packaged products vs just frozen crumbles.
+2. MOCK GROUND BEEF: As of present day, there are now vegan ground beef packaged products (like the Impossible brand) versus just frozen crumbles.
 Feel free to experiment with those as they might provide a better bind than the crumbles!
 Any brand you like will be find.
-You can substitute the mock ground beef crumbles for 1 cup of cooked rice or 1 cup of ground-up walnuts if you are averse to using mock products.

 4. FIRMER HOLD: The longer it cools, the better it will hold.
 If you want a firmer hold you will have to combine all ingredients inside a food processor.
 The downside of that is you can loose a lot of that "beefy" texture processing all the ingredients together.
 So it's all about what you desire the most.